ICTU/quality-time/docs/src/usage.md

 Currently, changing the type of the subject does not affect what you can do with the subject.
 ```

-To change the title or subtitle of the subject, simply enter a new title and/or subtitle in their respective fields.
+To change the title or subtitle of the subject, enter a new title and/or subtitle in their respective fields.

 The "{index}`Comment <pair: Comment;Subject>`" field can be used to describe the subject, or any other information.
 HTML and URLs are supported.
 The entered comments are shown between the subject title and the table with metrics.